hercules-ci/blog.hercules-ci.com/_posts/2019-05-13-nix-gitignore.md

 ### Abstract

-Nix, when used as a development build tool, needs to solve the same problem git has to solve: ignore some files.
+[Nix](https://nixos.org/nix), when [used](https://builtwithnix.org/) as a development build tool, needs to solve the same problem that git does: ignore some files.
-We've [adapted](https://github.com/hercules-ci/gitignore/) an existing project so that Nix can more reliably use all of the configuration that you already wrote for git.
+We've [extended](https://github.com/hercules-ci/gitignore/) `nix-gitignore` so that Nix can more reliably use the configuration that you've already written for git.

 # Introduction

-Our applications are [built](https://builtwithnix.org/) and deployed with Nix.
 When you tell Nix to build your project, you need to tell it which source files to build.
 This is done by using path syntax in a derivation or string interpolation.